simonemallei/complex-systems-social-graph/README.txt

             value: threshold value used by "unsimilar" strategy.
     - strategy_people_recommender:  The string that defines the strategy used by the people recommender.
 Values accepted: "random", "opinion_estimation_based", "topology_based", "opinion_estimation_topology_mixed".
 Default "random"
     - substrategy_people_recommender: The string that defines the sub-strategy applied to the chosen strategy, excluding the random strategy.
 Values accepted: "counteract_homophily", "favour_homophily".
 Default: "None", because the default strategy is the random one.
-    - strat_param_people_recommender: {dictionary} default: {"connected_components": 1}
+    - strat_param_people_recommender: {dictionary} default: {"connected_components": true}
         dictionary that containing the parameters value used by the recommender.
 In the current version, the only strategy using this dictionary is opinion_estimation_topology_mixed.
         Elements:
-        Connected_components: {0 or 1}
+        Connected_components: {false or true}
-        If the value is 1 (True), then the opinion_estimation_topology_mixed strategy will connect the components of the graph before choosing who to recommend (using both main strategies), as is the case for the topology_based strategy.
+        If the value is True, then the opinion_estimation_topology_mixed strategy will connect the components of the graph before choosing who to recommend (using both main strategies), as is the case for the topology_based strategy.
-        If the value is 0 (False), the opinion_estimation_topology_mixed strategy will always use both main strategies, but the contribution of the topology_based strategy will be limited only to the nodes present in the considered component.
+        If the value is False, the opinion_estimation_topology_mixed strategy will always use both main strategies, but the contribution of the topology_based strategy will be limited only to the nodes present in the considered component.

 OUTPUT EXPLANATION
 The program saves the results in the "output" folder which, if it doesn't exist, will be created inside the path given in input when the program is started.
 Within this folder, as many sub-folders will be created as there are configurations specified in the model-configurations.json file.
 In each sub-folder there will be a number of output files equal to the number of runs for that specific configuration.
 This number is always set in the model-configurations.json file.
 Note that if an exception were to occur within the program, all the output files of that processing would be deleted, so as not to have partial results of the processing.